jhemberger/md-cv/index.md

 __University of Wisconsin-Madison__ _Teaching Assistant - General Biology (Zoology 152)._

 ## Papers
+`2019`
+__Hemberger, J.__, and C. Gratton.
+Saved by the pulse?
+Separating the effects of total and temporal food abundance on the performance of bumble bee microcolonies. _Submitted_.

 `2018`
 __Hemberger, J.__, and C. Gratton.
 Floral resource pulse decreases bumble bee foraging trip duration in central Wisconsin agroecosystem. _Ecological Entomology_ 43:447–457.